Republikein, the only Afrikaans daily newspaper in Namibia, was launched on 1 December 1977 by Mr Dirk Mudge, with Dr Jan Spies as founding editor.

 When Mr Mudge resigned as Chairman of the Board of Directors in January 2008, Mrs Chrisna Greeff took over as Executive Chairman, a position she held until December 2012.

 After Newsprint Namibia moved to the Lafrenz industrial township in 2010, the old Eros printing premises were converted into the first integrated newsroom in Namibia and the companyâ€™s three newspapers moved into the newsroom in January 2012.
 A complete redesign of the three newspapers to bring their look and feel in line with the latest international trends followed.

-Stimulus Investments, a Namibian investment company, has been a 50% shareholder since September 2012.
-Mr Josephat Mwatotele is the current Chairperson of the Board, while Mr Albe Botha is the Chief Executive Officer.
+Stimulus Investments, a Namibian investment company, is a 80% shareholder with Mr Josephat Mwatotele, the current Chairperson of the Board, while Mr Albe Botha is the Chief Executive Officer.